IceN9ne/ircblowfish-ruby/README.md

 message = IrcBlowfish.encrypt text, key
 ```

-To define an ecb key, prefix it with either `ecb:` or `old:`.
+To define an ECB key, prefix it with either `ecb:` or `old:`.
 CBC keys can be prefixed with `cbc:` or are assumed to be CBC with no prefix.

 You can explicitly call `encrypt_ecb` or `encrypt_cbc`, but just calling `encrypt` will automatically figure out which to use based on the key passed.